-We started by talking through design concepts.
+After we felt more comfortable with the new hardware we started discussing design concepts.
 Zillow has always been a map driven experience, but the new Apple TV did not include native maps in any form.
-Years of testing and shipping had taught us that our most compelling content was home data and images, so we started there and hoped the lack of maps wouldn't be too much of an issue.
+Years of testing and research had taught us that our most compelling content was home data and images, so we started there and hoped the lack of maps wouldn't be too much of an issue.

-We didn’t have map services but we did have access to a users location.
-We assumed an Apple TV would most often be setup in a users home, and we knew users care about what’s happening in their neighborhoods, so we landed on the concept of starting the app on a page of nearby active listings sorted by distance.
+Although we didn’t have map services we did have access to a user's location.
+We assumed an Apple TV would most often be setup in a home, and we knew users care about what’s happening in their neighborhoods.
+Based on this knowledge we designed the app to start by displaying nearby active listings sorted by distance.

 Another concept we felt might work was presenting homes that shared similar attributes as collections.
 Our design team had been thinking about this concept as an easy entry point into unique inventory and because of the timing of other teams backlogs we were able to be the first to ship this concept at Zillow.
 We defined ten possible collections that could be displayed in six possible slots based on local inventory availability.

-While the large screen seemed like a great place to view photos, it didn’t seem like a primary place to search, filter, and save homes.
-To tie the experience back to the rest of Zillow we included our account sign in so users could view saved homes and searches that were setup on other platforms.
+While a large TV screen seemed like a great place to view photos, we assumed it wouldn’t be a primary place to search, filter, and save homes.
+To tie the experience back to the rest of Zillow we included account sign in so users could view saved homes and searches that were setup on other platforms.

-Finally our content team had been working on an initiative to produce original Zillow video content and we thought Apple TV would be a natural venue to support them.
+Finally our content team had been working on an initiative to produce original Zillow video content and we thought Apple TV would be a natural venue to support that.

 Apple was excited by our work and featured us on stage during the Apple TV launch event.
 Initial user reviews were great but faded quickly.